 Hire great people, be clear as to expectations and accountability, then let them do their thing!

-Perhaps Lee’s most consistent lesson, that weaves its way throughout the ten leadership strategies, is the simple principle to “Treat your people as you would want your customers to be treated”
+Perhaps Lee’s most consistent lesson, that weaves its way throughout the ten leadership strategies, is the simple principle: “Treat your people as you would want your customers to be treated.”

 Of course, it’s a pure and honourable principle to live by.
 But, Lee believes there’s also clear business benefits too.

-“In studying the guest satisfaction surveys at Walt Disney World, I’ve seen a clear trend: people who say they have had a memorable interaction with a cast member invariably gave an excellent rating, and they are also far more likely to return on their next vacation.”
+“In studying the guest satisfaction surveys at Walt Disney World, I’ve seen a clear trend: people who say they have had a memorable interaction with a Cast Member invariably gave an excellent rating, and they are also far more likely to return.”

 He (and I suspect, you) know that there is an undoubted and direct correlation between how you treat your employees and how those employees treat your customers.
 At Walt Disney World Cast Members are trained to deliver on these Four Guest Expectations: